Back to blog

 This is a collection of notes from Jump's Crypto Reading List

-·13 min read
+·46 min read

-These are my notes from JumpCrypto's reading list.
-So why even crypto?
+These are my notes from JumpCrypto's reading list. why crypto?
 Jump frames crypto as infrastructure that is a trust-minimized ledger for value transfer, a shared state machine for computation, open platform of composable APIs, and a token-based incentive layer that scales the network.

 Utilization of Tokens